cheeseburger1337/cheeseburger1337.github.io/k_id_age_assurance.md

 authors: "cheeseburger1337"
 date: 2026-01-12
 ---
+# k-ID and the storage of sensitive information
+## 2026-01-12

 *I have done my best to provide accurate information in the article, however certain policies and regulations may change as time goes on.
 Archived versions of the websites I've accessed have been provided alongside the original links.*

 In line with regulation changes in countries like the UK and Australia, Discord has implemented a new age verification process on their platform.
 They refer to this as "age assurance", and in [their article detailing the process](https://support.discord.com/hc/en-us/articles/30326565624343-How-to-Complete-Age-Assurance-on-Discord) ([alt](https://archive.is/MyM18)) they reveal it is delegated to a Singaporean company named "k-ID".